Nikhil20012/Data-Analytics-Project---Airline-Customer-Satisfaction/README.md

 ## Installation

 To run the project code, ensure you have the required dependencies installed.
-You can set up the environment using `requirements.txt`.

 1. **Clone the Repository**